BoyBaykiller/IDKEngine/Readme.md

 > with no geometry shader present.
 > This extension effectively merges ...

-So what I ended up doing is either use vertex layered rendering if any of the required extensions is available and else just do 6 draw calls without invoking any geometry shader since that is slower.
+So what I ended up doing is either use vertex layered rendering if any of the required extensions is available and otherwise just do 6 draw calls without invoking any geometry shader since that is slower.

 The way you might do vertex layered rendering looks like this:
 ```cs